aothree/UCSB_Basketball_Analytics/README.md

 2. Compile those statistics and calculate per-minute versions of those statistics.

-3. So that this data will automatically update with each game played, create a streamlit app that displays a sortable dataframe with the up to date per-minute statistics.
+3. Leverage Streamlit to create a user-friendly dashboard with real-time statistics for every game.

 For the Streamlit app, click the icon below: